MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-journey.md

 ms.lastreviewed: 12/10/2018
 ---

-# Azure Stack datacenter integration walkthrough
+# Azure Stack data center integration walkthrough

-This article describes the end-to-end Azure Stack customer experience from purchasing an integrated system through to a successful on-site deployment by a solution provider.
-Use this information to ease your journey and to help set expectations for you as an Azure Stack customer.
+This article describes the end-to-end process for Azure Stack data center integration, from purchasing to post-deployment support.
+The integration is a collaborative project between the customer, a solution provider, and Microsoft.
+Click the following tabs to see the specific steps for each member of the project, and see the next sections for a summary of different phases for tne project timeline.

-As an Azure Stack customer, you should anticipate the following phases:

 # [Customer](#tab/customer)

 1. Describe use cases and requirements
 1. Determine the billing model
-1. Review and approve contracts.
+1. Review and approve contracts
 1. Complete the [Deployment Worksheet](azure-stack-deployment-worksheet.md)
 1. Make sure deployment prerequisites are met
 1. Prepare the data center